FDA Approves First Nasal Spray For Treatment Of Anaphylaxis

-SILVER SPRING, Md., Aug.
-9, 2024 /PRNewswire/ -- Today, the U.S. Food and Drug Administration approved neffy (epinephrine nasal spray) for the emergency treatment of allergic reactions (Type I), including those that are life-threatening (anaphylaxis), in adult and pediatric patients who weigh at least 30 kilograms (about 66 pounds).
+(MENAFN- Caribbean News Global) ATLANTA, USA – The US Food and Drug Administration has approved neffy (epinephrine nasal spray) for the emergency treatment of allergic reactions (Type I), including those that are life-threatening (anaphylaxis), in adult and pediatric patients who weigh at least 30 kilograms (about 66 pounds).

 Allergic reactions happen when a person's immune system reacts abnormally to a substance that normally does not cause symptoms.
 Anaphylaxis is a severe, life-threatening allergic reaction that typically involves multiple parts of the body and is considered a medical emergency.
 Common allergens that can induce anaphylaxis include certain foods, medications and insect stings.
 Symptoms usually occur within minutes of exposure and include, but are not limited to, hives, swelling, itching, vomiting, difficulty breathing and loss of consciousness.
 Epinephrine is the only life-saving treatment for anaphylaxis and has previously only been available for patients as an injection.